MauricioPDuarte/nav_tracker/README.md

 - Follows `beta` Flutter channel
 - Null-safety

-## Example Project

-There is a pretty sweet example project in the `example` folder.
-Check it out.
-Otherwise, keep reading to get up and running.

 ## Getting started

-First, you should define a new `FluroRouter` object by initializing it as such:
+First, you should define a new `NavTracker` object by initializing it as such:

 ```dart
    return MaterialApp(